Geometry-Aware Normalizing Wasserstein Flows for Optimal Causal Inference: PRELIMINARIES

 Our focus is on identifying a trajectory through the space of probability measures, $\mathcal{P}(\Omega)$, that minimizes a functional $\mathcal{F}: \mathcal{P}(\Omega) \to \mathbb{R}$.
 This functional $\mathcal{F}$ is characterized by its lower semi-continuity and boundedness from below.
 Additionally, the trajectory must maintain a certain level of smoothness.
 In this context, the Wasserstein gradient flow provides a framework for understanding the dynamics of probability measures.
 It describes how these measures evolve along the path of steepest descent with respect to the functional $\mathcal{F}$, guided by the Riemannian metric imparted by the 2-Wasserstein metric, as discussed in \citet{fan2021variational} in their variational approach.

 Intuitively, this process involves iteratively updating the probability measure at each step $n$ in the space $\mathcal{P}(\Omega)$, as expressed in the following equation:

 while taking the limit $\tau\to 0$.
-The following theorem illustrates the underlying mathematical principles governing the gradient flow for the minimization problem in the induced probability space. \begin{theorem}[\citet{villani2021topics}] The gradient flow that addresses the continuous-time minimization problem in Eq.~\eqref{eq:grad_flow_min} is described by the Fokker-Planck equation
+As pointed out by \citet{de1993new,massari1999generalized}, this discrete formulation is consistent with the regime of generalized minimizing movements, which is discussed in Remark~\ref{rmk:proximal}.
+The following theorem illustrates the underlying mathematical principles governing the gradient flow for the minimization problem in the induced probability space. \begin{theorem}[\citet{jordan1998variational,villani2021topics}] The gradient flow that addresses the continuous-time minimization problem in Eq.~\eqref{eq:grad_flow_min} is described by the Fokker-Planck equation

 where $\frac{\delta\mathcal{F}}{\delta p}$ represents the first variation of $\gF$. \end{theorem} \textbf{Theorem~\ref{thm:wgf}} states that the evolution of probability measures (denoted by $p$) that most steeply decreases the functional $\gF$ can be described by the Fokker-Planck equation, a partial differential equation that characterizes how the probability density function changes over time.
+In particular, this is the JKO scheme~\citep{jordan1998variational} in establishing time-discrete approximations to weak solutions of diffusion equations like Eq.~\eqref{eq:fokker-planck}.

+In subsequent sections, we elucidate that gradient flows within the probability space serve as a navigational tool, steering the evolution of a distribution from an initial state \(p_0\) towards the target data distribution \(p_1\).
+While various metrics and divergences can be employed to define these gradient flows, they often lack certain intuitive and geometric characteristics that render Wasserstein gradient flows particularly advantageous \citep{ambrosio2005gradient,ambrosio2013user,otto2001geometry,villani2009optimal}.
+Consequently, this paper opts for the renowned Wasserstein metric, celebrated for its profound geometric properties and its inherent connection to optimal transport.
+This metric facilitates a coherent comprehension of the manner in which distributions traverse the space of probability measures \citep{rubner1998metric}.